pipelineburst/sbom-lake/README.md

 # sbom-lake
-CDK project to create an sbom lake
+AWS CDK project to create an sbom lake